You wish to understand how PDQ Deploy installs software. This can be helpful in troubleshooting deployment issues.

 Step 7: At regular intervals, The PDQ console computer’s PDQDeploy service has been polling the Runner service on each target.
 When it detects the installation is complete (based on the return code) it returns the information to the PDQ Deploy database.

 Step 8: The PDQ Deploy Console detects the change in Deployment status in the database and displays the deploy status (Success, Fail) based on the Success Return Codes specified in the Installer.

 - Install Step files with .MSI, .MSU or .MSP extensions are automatically passed the parameters needed to run silently.
 As explained above, If your installer file has another extension (such as .exe), you will likely need to include parameters/command line arguments in the Install Step, Parameters (Details tab).
 The parameters to run silently depend on the application being installed and are determined by the vendor of the application.

 IMPORTANT: If the PDQ package requires a silent parameter for the installer file and no silent parameter is provided, your deployment will likely hang or result in an error.

 When an application is installed from PDQ Deploy, windows that are normally shown when an application is installed (such as accepting a EULA or choosing an installation path) cannot be viewed.
 If the Installation is expecting user input, nothing can provide that input since all installation windows are hidden.

-- A return code is defined by the Vendor of the application your are deploying.
+- A return code is defined by the Vendor of the application your are deploying or the OS.
 In the Silverlight example, the return codes are provided by Microsoft.
-Return codes help determine installation state.
+Return codes help determine the installation state.
 In many cases, the standard return code for a Success is 0.
 Other non-zero Success codes are 3010 and 1641.
 If any code is returned that is NOT specified in the Success Codes field (Details tab), the installation will be marked as a failure.

 The vast majority of error codes deal with problems outside of PDQ Deploy and deal with the specifics of the application being deployed.